bduroule/ft_ls-1/README.md

 # ft_ls

+(Under development)
-42 Project: A recreation of ls
+42 Project: A recreation of `ls`.
+Aiming to complete mid Aug '18.